LESLIE: Fonda in South Dakota has a question about a patio makeover. How can we help you today?

 TOM: On the side that’s not cement, what’s under the brick pavers is this.
 First of all, you dig out, obviously, all the grass and that sort of thing.
 Then you put down about 4 to 6 inches of gray gravel.
 You tamp that down really, really, really well.
 Then on top of that, you lay some sand.
 Get that nice and flat.
 On top of that, you put the brick pavers and then you put additional sand in between.

-But tamping and properly preparing that ground and tamping that stone really well is critical.
+But tamping and properly preparing that ground and tamping that stone really well is critical for a patio makeover.
 Because if you don’t, it gets all roly-poly over the years and weeds start to grow up through it.